Chia-Network/chialisp-web/docs/high_level_lang.md

 1. The first item in the list must be a valid operator
 2. Every item after the first must be a valid program

-Take arithematic addion operator '+' for example, the list (+ 2 3) computes the sum of integeger 2 and 3.
+Take the arithmetic addition operator '+' for example; the list (+ 2 3) computes the sum of integers 2 and 3.

 ```chialisp
 $ run '(+ 2 3)'